If you’re going to wash your hair in the outdoors, it’s very important that you only use only natural shampoo. These are our top picks.

 These Natural Shampoo Options Are Actually Safe to Use Outside

-Using a natural shampoo in the outdoors is an easy way to blend environmental consciousness with your creature comforts.
-These 13 options give you a variety of price points and treatment specialties to work for anyone who wants to keep both themselves and the outdoors clean.
+Using a natural shampoo in the outdoors is an easy way to blend environmental consciousness with your daily grooming routine.
+These 12 options give you a variety of price points and treatment specialties to work for anyone who wants to keep both themselves and the outdoors clean.

 At 100% Pure, they don’t joke around.
 A quick look at the ingredient list includes kelp, coconut oil, thyme, and calendula flower.
 All ingredients are vegan and naturally occurring, so you can look good and feel good while you’re bathing in the backcountry.
 There are only a handful of locations that carry 100% Pure, so the best way to purchase is through their website.
 An 8oz bottle costs $20.Buy Now: $20